 Shop from women-owned boutiques, shops, and businesses

-Philadelphia is home to an impressive collection of women-owned businesses, including many boutiques and storefronts worth supporting during Women’s History Month (and beyond!).
+Philadelphia is home to an impressive collection of women-owned businesses, including many boutiques and storefronts worth supporting during Women’s History Month (and beyond).
+Philadelphia is also home to London-born Elena Brennan – owner of BUS STOP Boutique – who won a Gold Award for International Best Business Woman of the Year for 2021.
+Brennan’s BUS STOP Boutique is just one of the many women-owned businesses in South Street Headhouse District.
 Shop fashion-forward, tax-free styles at Joan Shepp along Chestnut Street near Rittenhouse.
 Browse quirky gifts, home goods, and more at Open House or shop jewelry and accessories its sister shop, Verde – both found along 13th Street in the Gayborhood and owned by local entrepreneurs Marcie Turney and Valerie Safron.
 Aspiring chefs can stock up on quality kitchen utensils in the historic Italian Market at Fante’s Kitchen Shop.
 Philadelphia Independents in Old City sells Philadelphia-themed, locally made items, such as pillows, candles, cards, and more.
 For even more gifts and home essentials, visit Occasionette along East Passyunk Avenue in South Philadelphia or The Little Apple along Main Street in Manayunk.
+Find a good read at Harriett’s Bookshop in Fishtown, which celebrates women writers, activists, and artists.
+For beauty and wellness products, stop by Freedom Apothecary on N 2nd Street, a shop empowering women to find their own freedom through self care, or Marsh + Mane on S 4th Street, a natural beauty supply store stocked with all your haircare needs with knowledgeable staff ready to help answer any haircare questions you may have.
+Also on S 4th Street, you’ll find Yowie, a home and life shop dedicated to curating small collections from friends, independent artists, and designers.

 Explore murals honoring or created by women

 Philadelphia is home to over 4,000 murals, many by women artists or honoring influential women throughout history.
-On the side of the New Century Guild building — once home to one of the nation’s oldest and most prominent women’s empowerment organizations and the future home of upcoming Guild House Hotel — and part of the Mural Mile, Women of Progress serves as a tribute to unnamed and under acknowledged women in history.
+On the side of the New Century Guild building — now the home of the Guild House Hotel and once home to one of the nation’s oldest and most prominent women’s empowerment organizations — and part of the Mural Mile, Women in Progress serves as a tribute to unnamed and under acknowledged women in history.
 Philadelphia-born singer, songwriter and Godmother of Soul, Patti LaBelle, is honored with a large mural in West Philadelphia.
 At 1415 Christian Street in South Philadelphia, Peace is a Haiku Song honors poet and activist, Sonia Sanchez, and includes a haiku written by Maya Angelou.
 For more murals honoring women, click here.

 Discover the “badass” women of Philadelphia’s past